Widgets

 }

-The widgetParams object for type app consists of the following:
+The `widgetParams` object for type `app` consists of the following:

-string (optional) the full component name of the widget inside the application.
+<table><thead><tr><th width="296">Field</th><th>Description</th></tr></thead><tbody><tr><td>package</td><td><strong>string</strong> the package name of the application containing the widget.</td></tr><tr><td>componentName</td><td><strong>string (optional)</strong> the full component name of the widget inside the application.
 This is not required if there is only one widget in the application.
-If an application has multiple available widgets, specify the full component name here, otherwise the Launcher will use the first enumerated widget.
+If an application has multiple available widgets, specify the full component name here, otherwise the Launcher will use the first enumerated widget.</td></tr></tbody></table>

 Below is an example of the clock widget, specifying the analog clock widget provider (instead of the digital clock):